MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 ##### [Web API](#tab/webapi)

-Use the following `GET` request to detect whether a message is available for a table.
+Use the following `GET` request to detect whether `CreateMultiple` or `UpdateMultiple` is available for a table.
 The request tests whether the `sample_example` table supports the `CreateMultiple` message.
 Replace the `@message` and `@table` parameter values for the message and table you want to test.

 **Request:**